← Total Productive Maintenance

 | Startup Rejects | Defects after changeover warmup | SMED, Poka-Yoke |

-| Production Rejects | Defects during normal production | Poka-Yoke, Std Work |
+| Production Rejects | Defects during normal production | Poka-Yoke, Standardized Work |

 How to Start Tracking OEE

-You do not need software, sensors, or a six-month project.
+You do not need software, sensors, or a six month project.
 Start simple, on paper, on one machine.

 Pick one machine